Cyprus Talks between Turkish and Greek leaders of the divided island of Cyprus resumed at the United Nations from 09 to 12 January in Geneva.

 Talks on Cyprus reach crucial point, territorial issues remain

 UN facilitated Cyprus talks to resolve a decades-long dispute with Greek Cypriot and Turkish Cypriot leaders meeting in Geneva.
-UN Special Adviser, Espen Barth Eide, expressed hope for the efforts to reunify the Mediterranean island, noting that the majority of contentious issues have been resolved.
-However, the UN envoy expressed caution about the road ahead, as both parties seek to resolve their differences on some of “the most complicated or most emotional issues.”
+UN Special Adviser, Espen Barth Eide, expressed hope for the efforts to reunify the Mediterranean island.
+He noted that the majority of contentious issues have been resolved.
+However, the UN envoy expressed caution about the road ahead.
+Both parties seek to resolve their differences on some of “the most complicated or most emotional issues.”

 Is this the ‘moment of truth’ for peace and reunification?